10 Ways to Discover a Love for Classical Music (Even If You Think You Hate It!)

 Additional Strategies for Tantrum Management

-While music is a great tool, it should be part of a broader strategy that includes acknowledging emotions, creating a calm environment, and identifying triggers to prevent tantrums.
+While music is a great tool, it should be part of a bigger strategy that includes acknowledging emotions, creating a calm environment, and identifying triggers to prevent tantrums.
 How to effectively do this will be outlined in an easy-to-implement, systematic way in the Purposeful Parenting course -- coming soon!
 Join The Classical Collective group to be notified first when it goes live and for an exclusive discount.

 Using music during tantrum time can help diffuse emotional outbursts and foster emotional resilience in children.
 By curating a thoughtful playlist or list of songs you can sing and integrating it into daily life, parents can create an atmosphere where children feel understood and supported, making tantrums easier to manage.
+And isn't that what we want as parents?
+A smoother day for us, growth for our children, and a happy, calm home environment.

 Warming Up Your Singing Voice: A Parent's Guide